 If you are pursuing a PhD degree like I am, you need to read papers.
-The frequent problem that I meet is that I read and forget.
-A few days after reading a paper, I forget what it is about.
-This might be acceptable for certain papers that are not important to me.
-It is not acceptable for papers that are listed here http://research.cs.wisc.edu/areas/os/Qual/ .
-First of all, I have to pass the qualifying exam.
-Since I obviously cannot read all the fifty papers within 3 days before the exam, I have to distribute the papers to a long period.
+A frequent problem that I have is that I read and forget in a few days.
+This might be acceptable for certain papers that are not important; but it is not acceptable for papers that are listed here.
+First of all, I have to pass the PhD qualifying exam.
+Since I obviously cannot read all the fifty papers within three days before the exam, I have to distribute the papers to a long period.
 I am likely to forget some of the earlier ones.
-Second, these fifty papers and many other papers are important to my research/career.
-With a good understanding AND MEMORY of the papers, I might be able to develop better/newer ideas to solve the problems.
-Knowing what is old helps identifying what is new.
+Second, these fifty papers and many other papers are important to my research.
+With a good understanding and memory of the papers, I might be able to develop better/newer ideas to solve problems.
+Knowing what is old helps to identify what is new.

 I want to remember the key ideas of a paper, the problems the authors try to solve and the challenges they meet.
-When I forget, I want to have something that can help me recall it.
-When I need to take an exam/talk the paper to someone else, I want to have something that can help me recall more details of the paper - what the structure of the paper is?
-What each paragraph is about?
+When I forget, I want to have something that can help me to recall it.
+When I need to take an exam/talk the paper with someone, I want to have something that can help me to recall more details of the paper - what is the structure of the paper?
+What is each paragraph about?
 Do I understand them?
 What are the limitations?
-What’s the extension of the paper?…
+What can one infer/generalize from the paper?…

-Although it is not about memory, this process of helping you recall the paper is expected (by me) to help getting better understanding of the paper.
-It is because you can only recall when you understand it before.
+Although it is not about memory, recalling the paper is expected (by me) to get a better understanding of the paper, because you can only recall when you understand it.
 The key of reading a paper is to “re-implement” the paper, or “say it in your own words”.
-Often times, you thought you understood.
-But you don’t really do until you can say it from your own word.
-And “say it in your own words” is equal to “answer an exam question”, “tell someone you idea”, or “write a paper”.
+Often times, you think you understood.
+But you don’t really do until you can say it from your own words, which is equal to “answer an exam question”, “tell someoner you idea”, or “write a paper”.
 It forces you to truly understand the problem.
 One side benefit of “say it in your own words” is that you can review the problem by reading your own words, which is much faster than reading the paper again.
-To force you say it from your own words, you can imagine that you have an exam tomorrow and all the questions are from this paper.
+To force you say it from your own words, you can imagine that you have an exam tomorrow and all the questions are from the paper you are reading.